 Assistant Professor, Teaching Stream, Leslie Dan Faculty of Pharmacy, University of Toronto

 Toronto, ON, M5B 1W8

 Henry Halapy has been the diabetes pharmacist at St. Michael’s Hospital since 2000, providing care to ambulatory diabetes patients.
 Henry has co-coordinated the St. Michael’s Hospital residency program since 2001 and assumed sole coordination in 2018.
 He chaired the Hospital Pharmacy Residency Forum of Ontario in 2004-05.
-Henry is also currently a Clinical Lecturer at the Leslie Dan Faculty of Pharmacy of University of Toronto, where he is responsible for co-coordinating an undergraduate elective course in diabetes care.
+Henry also teaches undergraduate students and pharmacy residents in the ambulatory care environment.
+Henry is also currently an Assistant Professor, Teaching Stream, at the Leslie Dan Faculty of Pharmacy of University of Toronto, where he teaches undergraduate students.
 Henry completed his Bachelor of Pharmacy degree at the University of Toronto in 1991, his hospital residency at Toronto General Hospital in 1992, and his Doctor of Pharmacy degree at Wayne State University in 1994.
 He is co-chair of the CPRB Standards working group.

 Debbie Kwan, BScPhm, MSc

 Leslie Dan Faculty of Pharmacy, University of Toronto